+agent.service

-agent.service The following properties are used by the Contrast Service.
+The following properties are used by the Contrast Service.

-service: Set to 'false' to disallow the service to be started, and effectively disable the agent, if read by the service.
-If the agent reads this property, it disallows service auto-start. enable: true Set to 'true' to enable listening for gRPC connections.
-The 'socket', 'host' and 'port' fields will be used for configuring the gRPC server in place of the legacy RPC server. grpc: false If this property is defined, the service is listening on a Unix socket at the defined path. socket: /tmp/service.sock REQUIRED Set the the hostname or IP address of the Contrast service to which the Contrast agent should report. '''

-'''
+====

+service:

+Set to 'false' to disallow the service to be started, and

+effectively disable the agent, if read by the service.
+If the

+agent reads this property, it disallows service auto-start.

+enable: true

+Set to 'true' to enable listening for gRPC connections.

+The 'socket', 'host' and 'port' fields will be used for

+configuring the gRPC server in place of the legacy RPC server.

+grpc: false

+If this property is defined, the service is

+listening on a Unix socket at the defined path.

+socket: /tmp/service.sock

+REOUIRED

+Set the the hostname or IP address of the Contrast

+service to which the Contrast agent should report.

 host: localhost

 REQUIRED

 Set the the port of the Contrast service

 to which the Contrast agent should report.

+'''

+'''

 port: 30555

 REQUIRED

 Timeout (in milliseconds) that the agent-init

 should wait for the contrast-service

 timeout_ms: 30000

-\
+====

 agent.service.teamserver_retry

 The following properties are used by the Teamserver HTTP client

 to configure failed request retrying in the Contrast service.

 teamserver_retry:

 Enable retrying HTTP requests to the Teamserver endpoint.

 enable: true

 How long to wait between retries in milliseconds.

-interval ms: 5000
+interval_ms: 5000

 How many times to retry HTTP requests to Teamserver before giving \

 up.

 max_attempts: 3

+====

+agent.service.logger

+The following properties are used by the logger in the

+Contrast service.
+If the properties are not defined, the

+service uses the logging values from the Contrast UI.

+logger:

-agent.service.logger The following properties are used by the logger in the Contrast service.
-If the properties are not defined, the service uses the logging values from the Contrast UI. logger: Set the location to which the Contrast service saves log output.
+Set the location to which the Contrast service saves log output.

 If no log file exists at this location, the service creates one.

+Example - '/opt/Contrast/contrast_service.log' will

+create a log in the '/opt/Contrast' directory.

+path: ./contrast_service.log

-Example - '/opt/Contrast/contrast_service.log' will create a log in the '/opt/Contrast' directory. path: ./contrast_service.log Set the the log output level.
-Options are 'OFF', 'FATAL', 'ERROR', 'WARN', 'INFO', 'DEBUG', 'TRACE', and 'ALL'. level: ERROR Override the name of the process used in logs. progname: Contrast Service '''
+Set the the log output level.
+Options are 'OFF', 'FATAL',

-==
+'ERROR', 'WARN', 'INFO', 'DEBUG', 'TRACE', and 'ALL'.

+level: ERROR

+Override the name of the process used in logs.

+progname: Contrast Service

+-----

 inventory

 Use the properties in this section to override the inventory features.

-==
+'''

+'''

 inventory:

 Set to 'false' to disable inventory features in the agent.

 enable: true

 Set to 'false' to disable library analysis.

 analyze_libraries: true

+-----

+====

+assess

 Use the properties in this section to control Assess.

+-----

+assess:

-== assess: Include this property to determine if the Assess feature should be enabled.
-If this property is not present, the decision is delegated to the Contrast UI. enable: false
+Include this property to determine if the Assess

+feature should be enabled.
+If this property is not

+present, the decision is delegated to the Contrast UI.

+enable: false

+-----

+====

 application

 Use the properties in this section for

 the application(s) hosting this agent.

 application:

 Override the reported application name.

 Note - On Java systems where multiple, distinct applications may be

 served by a single process, this configuration causes the agent to \

+report

 all discovered applications as one application with the given name.

 name: NEEDS_TO_BE_SET

 Override the reported application path.

 path: NEEDS_TO_BE_SET

+Add the name of the application group with which this

+application should be associated in the Contrast UI.

+group: NEEDS_TO_BE_SET

+Add the application code this application should use in the Contrast UI.

+code: NEEDS_TO_BE_SET

+Override the reported application version.

+version: NEEDS_TO_BE_SET

+Apply labels to an application.
+Labels must

 '''